Skip to main content

 5. Anti-virus Is Only the Baseline

-At the very, bare minimum, your business needs antivirus software at a minimum.
-However, only having anti-virus software just isn’t enough.
+At the very bare minimum, your business needs antivirus software.
+However, having only anti-virus software isn’t enough.
 You need more.

 6. Passwords